 Under such circumstances, the University will provide the Respondent with notice and an opportunity to challenge the decision immediately following the removal.
-Respondents subject to emergency removal may submit their written challenge by email to April Vari, Vice President for Campus Life, who may consult with CRT members and/or any other Official with Authority, as necessary, in determining whether to sustain or reverse the emergency removal.
+Respondents subject to emergency removal may submit their written challenge by email to, Tim Poirier, Dean of Students timothy.poirier@delval.edu who may consult with CRT members and/or any other Official with Authority, as necessary, in determining whether to sustain or reverse the emergency removal.
 The University will issue a written response to the Respondent within 48 hours of receipt of such challenge.
-Such response may be transmitted via email.
+Such a response may be transmitted via email.